tlisonbee/cerberus/docs/administration-guide/backup-restore.md

 If the Vault instances are not listed, then the Consul cluster may not have been fully initialized before the Vault reboot.
-Try rebooting the Vault nodes again to ensure they get added to the Consul cluster.
+Try rebooting the Vault nodes again to ensure they are added to the Consul cluster.

 # Start a SOCKS Proxy